HICHAM-CODES/ai4food-metabolic-phenotyping/README.md

-# AI4Food — Metabolic Phenotyping Using Multimodal Health Data
+# AI4Food (Metabolic Phenotyping Using Multimodal Health Data)

 ## Overview
 This repository contains the code and analysis pipeline developed during